Aniket2234/SuyogCardDigital/DEPLOYMENT.md

 ## Configuration

 The project includes a `netlify.toml` file with the following configuration:
-- **Build Command**: `npm run build` - Compiles the frontend and backend
+- **Build Command**: `npm run build` - Compiles the frontend
-- **Publish Directory**: `dist` - The output directory for the built files
+- **Publish Directory**: `dist/public` - The output directory for the static frontend files
 - **Redirects**: All routes redirect to `index.html` for client-side routing (SPA)
 - **Node Version**: 20

 ## Notes

 - This is a static site deployment.
+Only the frontend is deployed to Netlify.
-The backend is bundled with the frontend.
+- The backend (Express server) is not used in the Netlify deployment - this is a client-only build.
 - Environment variables can be set in Netlify Dashboard under Site Settings > Environment Variables
 - Custom domains can be configured in Netlify Dashboard under Domain Settings